yonned/SistemaControleVendas/README.md

 ## Licença

-Este projeto é distribuído sob a licença [Sua Licença].
+Este projeto é distribuído sob a licença de César Rodrigues.

 ## Contato